Symbitic/deno-webbluetooth/README.md

 **This is not yet complete or compliant with the WebBluetooth standard.**

+## Status

+Most of the WebBluetooth standard is working, except for descriptors.

+Some things are not compatible with the WebBluetooth standard, particularly `requestDevice`.
+The standard calls for the user to select a device manually, which is not possible here.
+Instead, callbacks are used to select which device(s) to connect to.

 ## Building

 Before building SimpleBLE, make sure the submodules are checked out.